lightlessdays/AR-Tiles/README.md

 ## Screenshots

 The following screenshots are from the older version of this app.
-The older version of the app can be download by clicking [here](https://github.com/lightlessdays/ar-tiles/releases/tag/v1.0).
-The new version has improved efficiency and new tile designs.
+The older version of the app has been added as a pre-release version in the releases section.

 <p align="middle">
 <img src="https://github.com/lightlessdays/ar-tiles/blob/main/1.jpeg" width=30%>